Welcome here! Oh yeah I’ll get you that best privacy Browser you came here for, I promise, but let me start with a very basic concept.

 In a nutshell, it doesn’t keep any history, doesn’t log your IP address, doesn’t use “Auto-fill” or “auto-suggest” which can be stolen by other third parties, no DNS or web cache is used, removes URL check, auto address suggest, removes URL tracker, prevents error reporting etc.

 All these combine together to get you one of the most secure web browsing experiences possible.
+If you want to enhance your browsers features, like as chrome browser, here you also can add some extention like xmarks, lastpass, roboform and etc.

 Obviously, it’s completely free and lightweight!